runner/tools/readme.md

 );
 ```

-Copy content from some folder to another folder:
+Copy a directory content to another place:

 ```js
 tools.copy({